 How to Baby Proof Your Home: 5 Tips for New Parents

-Whether it’s blocking the staircase or anchoring furniture, these tips will help keep your baby safe and you are sane.
-Here is everything you need to know about how to baby proof your house.
+Whether it’s blocking the staircase or anchoring furniture, these tips will help keep your baby safe and you sane.
+Here is everything you need to know about baby-proofing your house.

 1. Baby Proofing House Stairs

-When your baby is first learning how to crawl and stand up, the stairs will be their first conquest.
+The stairs will be their first conquest when your baby is first learning how to crawl and stand up.
 Climbing the stairs will become one of their favorite activities.
-A Baby Dan stair gate will block off the stairs safely so they can’t access them without you.
+A Baby Dan stair gate will block off the stairs safely, so they can’t access them without you.

-You might step away for a second to grab something, and your little gymnast could be halfway up the stairs.
+You might step away to grab something, and your little gymnast could be halfway up the stairs.
 A stair gate will give you peace of mind and keep your little one from falling down the stairs.

 2. Childproofing House Electrical Outlets

-No matter how dangerous or mundane they may seem, babies love electrical outlets.
+Babies love electrical outlets no matter how dangerous or mundane they seem.
 Sticking stuff inside of them and pushing buttons is all too appealing to a curious mind.
 Covering your electrical outlets will help make sure little hands cannot get inside.

 Several different types of covers will do the job.
-For areas that are not used often, the plug and pull covers are sufficient.
-In outlets that get used often, the sliding covers are a great option.
-These covers slide over, allowing you to plug in when you need to.
-The cover stays on, so there is no dangerous plug that can be forgotten on the floor.
+The plug and pull covers are sufficient for areas that are not used often.
+The sliding covers are a great option in outlets that get used often.
+These covers slide over, allowing you to plug in when needed.
+The cover stays on, so no dangerous plug can be forgotten on the floor.

 3. Lock Cabinets

-One of the first things you should baby proof is your kitchen cabinets.
+One of the first things you should baby-proof is your kitchen cabinets.
 Glass dishes and babies don’t mix.
-Outside of the kitchen, you should also make sure to lock bathroom cabinets, and anywhere you store household cleaners.
+Outside the kitchen, you should lock bathroom cabinets and store household cleaners anywhere.

 Household cleaners contain dangerous toxins.
 Things such as laundry detergent, gardening supplies, and disinfectants should all be locked away.